dermotreynolds/data.io.docs/design/README.md

 # Solution Design Articles

-As with the general theme of this blog, the purpose of the majority of articles  to share the nuances of Solution Design that I wish that I had known before - of even during :) - using it.
+As with the general theme of this blog, the purpose of the majority of articles  to share the nuances of Solution Design I find useful.

 {% include list.liquid all=true %}